torok839098/plastic-pollution/README.md

 6. Using the `counter.css` in `static/` and `counter.html` in `templates/` add `<iframe>` to create the plastic bag counter being produced worldwide.
-    [Plastic Bag Counter Produced Worldwide](https://plastic-pollution-1b0465c24684.herokuapp.com/bagcounter)
+    [Plastic Bag Counter Produced Worldwide](https://plastic-pollution-1b0465c24684.herokuapp.com/bagcounter) 7.Using the code, attached below to see if determine if there is a relationship between legislation types implemented and plastic waste generated.
+The following code also includes comparison of Global Laws Database and more information of global action on plastic pollution.
+Refer to references on dataset used ("Country-level plastic bag legislation....") and Global Laws.org.

 ### References